LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-01-27-Encoding-In-Language.md

 ![hoffman_encoding_12.png](/assets/post3/hoffman_encoding_12.png)

 Now that we know how huffman encoding works, let's jump back into the coding project.
 Deciding on what to use as a dataset to create these encodings was certainly a challenge.
 I knew I wanted to use something fun, so I eventually landed on the idea to look at a popular book.
 The book series I eventually went with was Harry Potter

 ![img.png](/assets/post3/harry_potter_book.png)

 But what to encode?
 I needed a common subject to look at that could be effectively counted without too much complexity.
-Locations, moods, and colors came to mind, but I eventually decided to go with names (similar to what I did for the red-hot chili peppers example).
+Locations, moods, and colors came to mind, but I eventually decided to go with names (similar to what I did for the Red Hot Chili Peppers example).
 This proved to be interesting as I had to do research into some popular characters for the series and come up with a list of names to search for.

 After about four working days looking at this problem, I eventually came to a solution.
 I like to think my python coding and test case implementation has improved after this challenge.
 But it will only get better after I complete more challenges that relate to NLP.

 <h3>Coding Solution</h3>

-Let's first take a look at our data sets.
-For the names I am searching for, I made a text file with some pretty popular characters in the series.
-You'll find I excluded the most popular character Harry.
+For the names I am searching for,
+I made a text
+file with some pretty popular characters in the series.
+You'll find I excluded the most popular character
+Harry.
 There is a good reason for this.
 His name was used so often (as expected) that is ended up being about 50% of all names in the books.
 Removing his name, the data set was more interesting to examine because it became evenly distributed (or as close as it could be).

 {% highlight terminal %}